ossimantylahti/documentation-user/accounting/localizations/mexico.rst

    Remember you must sign up in the refereed PAC before hand, that process can be done with the PAC itself on this case we will have two (2) availables `Finkok`_ and `Solución Factible`_.

+   You must process your **Private Key (.CSD)**, **Certificate (.cer)** and **Password** of the company in whose name the invoices will be submitted.

+   It is highly recommended to test the private key, Certificate and Password combination.
+Typically PACs will be happy to help with this.

-   You must process your **Private Key (CSD)** with the SAT institution before follow this steps, if you do not have such information please try all the "Steps for Test" and come back to this process when you finish the process proposed for the SAT in order to set this information for your production environment with real transactions.
+   If you do not have such information please try all the "Steps for Test" and come back to this process when you finish the process proposed for the SAT in order to set this information for your production environment with real transactions.